ctmakro/stanford-osrl/README.md

 # Dependencies

-  - Python 3.5
+  - Python 3.5 (for training with TF on Windows)
+  - Python 2.7 (for running osim-rl on Windows)
+  - Anaconda/Miniconda (for the harmony of the two above)
   - TF
   - matplotlib
   - pymsgbox (act as a stop button instead of using ctrl-c)
-  - Canton
+  - Canton (No.1 DL library on earth)
   - numpy, gym
-  - osim-rl
+  - osim-rl (the competition)
-  - OpenCV3
+  - OpenCV3 (waterfall graph)
-  - Pyro4
+  - Pyro4 (RPC)
   - parse
   - IPython (for convenience)